Academic Senate Constitution

 Section 1.
 Representation: The MVCAS represents all full-time and associate faculty employed by the District who teach at MVC and who do not perform any services for the District or College that are identified in the District or College structure as administrative or supervisory.

 Section 3.
-Terms of Office: Officers shall serve for three years and Department Senators shall serve for two years.
+Terms of Office: The President and Senator At-Large shall serve for three years.
+Department Senators shall serve for two years.
+The Vice-President’s term shall coincide with their term as Senator.
+The Secretary-Treasurer shall serve for one year.
 Unless otherwise provided for in this Constitution, the term of office will coincide with the academic year.

-Section 4.
-Recall: Officers and Senators may be recalled by the members of the body who elect them.
+Section 5.
+Recall: Senators, including officers, may be recalled by a simple majority of the members of the body who elect them.

 Article IV.
 Meetings

 Section 1.
 Meetings: MVCAS shall hold regular meetings on the first and third Mondays of each month during the fall and spring semesters.
 The MVCAS may hold meetings in the summer and winter sessions if it so chooses.